 If you do not have text selected, the next text you enter will be italic until you click the button again.

 By selecting Unordered List, you can easily make a bulleted list.
-To pull a sentence out into a bullet point, simply click the Unordered List option with your text cursor in front of our behind the sentence you want to make a bulleted point.
+To pull a sentence out into a bullet point, simply click the Unordered List option with your text cursor in front of or behind the sentence you want to make a bulleted point.
 Hit Enter on your keyboard to make each new bulleted point in your list.
 Deselect Unordered List to return your text to the default setting.

 By selecting Ordered List, you can easily make a numbered list.
-To pull a sentence out into a numbered point, simply click the Ordered List option with your text cursor in front of our behind the sentence you want to make a numbered point.
+To pull a sentence out into a numbered point, simply click the Ordered List option with your text cursor in front of or behind the sentence you want to make a numbered point.
 Hit Enter on your keyboard to make each new numbered point in your list, in sequential order.
 Deselect Ordered List to return your text to the default setting.

 Outdent is used to return a line of text that you have indented back to its position before the indention.
 It can be clicked multiple times, depending on how many indentions you have placed in your line of text.

-The Indent option allows you to place an Indent into a line of text, in the same way that the Tab key does this on your keyboard.
+The Indent option allows you to place an indention into a line of text, in the same way that the Tab key does this on your keyboard.
 You can press Indent multiple times to place more indentions into your line of text.

 To insert an image from your computer directly into the text block, click the Insert Image button.
 You can either add an image from your computer, or you can select an image that has been previously uploaded by you.
 After you've selected your image, it will be placed in the text box wherever your text cursor was located.
 You can also click on the image to Edit it.
 You can link the image to a URL, and change the Alignment of the image in the text box from here.

 If you need to add a table to your text block, click the Table button, and then select Insert Table.
 You can then enter the number of columns and rows you want for your table, and select Insert.
-Your Table will look like this:

 If you want to add more rows and columns to your table, simply click inside the table, and then click the Table Button again.
 Then, select Add Row Above, Add Row Below, Add Column Left, Add Column Right, or Add Head.
 You can also delete extra rows and columns by selecting Delete Head, Delete Column, Delete Row, or Delete Table.